djcard/boxlang-docs/getting-started/installation/README.md

 ### CommandBox BoxLang Server

 BoxLang can also be deployed using [CommandBox](https://www.ortussolutions.com/products/commandbox).
 This is our preferred way to deploy web applications using BoxLang.
 BoxLang +/++ Subscribers even get access to [CommandBox Pro](https://www.ortussolutions.com/products/commandbox-pro).
-Note: This installation is typically used for web applications which will be served by a CommandNBox server and is not typically used for application which need access to BoxLang from the command line.
+Note: This installation method is typically localized for a particular web application and is not typically accessed generally by other applications.

 ```bash
 box install commandbox-boxlang